Read

 Leveraging mistakes to build the road to Innovation in my company/organization

-The Post-it story is a perfect example of how one mistake can lead to success.
+The Post-it story is a perfect example of how a mistake can lead to success.
 Initially, 3M did not know how to market a weak adhesive created by the company.
 However, when Art Fry came up with the idea of using the sticker to mark pages, the company saw an opportunity.
-Today, the Post-it is a multi-billion dollar product, available in more than 100 countries and in hundreds of variations.
+Today, the Post-it is a billion-dollar product, available in more than 100 countries and in hundreds of variations.
 This success not only generated huge revenues for 3M, but also solidified the company's reputation as a leader in innovation.

 Conclusion: 3 tips to improve and apply what I have learned during my failures